lior-tamir/Azure-Sentinel/Playbooks/CiscoASAConnector/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

 2. Fill in the required paramteres:
     * Playbook Name: Enter the playbook name here (ex:CiscoASA-AddIPtoNetworkObjectGroup)
     * Cisco ASA Connector name : Enter the name of the Cisco ASA custom connector (default value:CiscoASAConnector)
-    * Network Object Group object ID : The object ID of the Network Object Group
+    * Network Object Group object ID : The object ID of the Network Object Group.
+It is the sames as the name of the created Network Object Group.

 ### Post-Deployment instructions
 #### a.
 Authorize connections